 When possible, consider focusing on minimally processed, functional foods to provide a variety of nutrients to help meet your needs.
 Some examples might include.

 Fatty fish, like salmon, sardines, trout and herring, are among some of the best choices.
 They are lower in mercury and have higher amounts of omega-3 fatty acids, which may help lower risk of heart disease and improve infant health when consumed by women during pregnancy or while breastfeeding.
 About eight ounces of seafood a week is a good goal for adults, which amounts to two meals per week.

 They make a great snack, help you feel full and may help promote heart health.
 Bonus: most unsalted nuts, including cashews and almonds, are good sources of magnesium, which plays a role in managing blood pressure.

 Oatmeal receives plenty of recognition for its dietary fiber, an under consumed nutrient of public health concern in the United States.
 It may help lower cholesterol and assist with blood sugar control.
 Other whole grains, such as whole barley, farro and buckwheat, also offer a variety of health benefits.

 Beans provide dietary fiber, as well as protein, potassium and folate.
 While canned beans are fine, look for those with no salt added.
 If you do choose beans with salt added, rinse and drain them before use, which reduces sodium significantly.

-Whether you opt for strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are wonderful functional foods.
-Not only are they low in calories, their anthocyanin pigments, which give them color, may offer health promoting benefits.
-If you can't get fresh berries, frozen unsweetened berries make a fine alternative.
+Whether you opt for strawberries, cranberries, blueberries, raspberries or blackberries - berries are wonderful functional foods.
+Not only are they low in calories, their anthocyanin pigments, which give them color, may offer health benefits.
+If you can't get fresh berries, frozen unsweetened berries are a healthful choice, too.